-- Helps resolve or mediate a dispute with an individual or group. - Helps decide how to approach a person who you think is causing a problem. - o Discusses how to approach someone who has made an offensive or insensitive comment. - o Assists when you are uncertain what Hanson policies or procedures apply to your situation. - Assists when you don't know what individual or department is appropriate to go to for an answer to a specific question or to obtain a particular service. - Helps when you feel as if you have been unfairly treated by anyone on campus. - Helps you evaluate and select among a variety of options to address a concern with a fellow student, staff or department.
+- Adjudicate or participate in formal grievance processes - Determine guilt of any party in a dispute - Provide legal advice - Assign sanctions to individuals - Replace any official office, department or process - Keep extensive records of clients and/or conversations - Helps resolve or mediate a dispute with an individual or group. - Helps decide how to approach a person who you think is causing a problem. - Discusses how to approach someone who has made an offensive or insensitive comment. - Assists when you are uncertain what Hanson policies or procedures apply to your situation. - Assists when you do not know what individual or department is appropriate to go to for an answer to a specific question or to obtain a particular service. - Helps when you feel as if you have been unfairly treated by anyone on campus. - Helps you evaluate and select among a variety of options to address a concern with a fellow student, staff or department. - Helps resolve or mediate a non-grade or non-evaluation related dispute with a faculty member.